ghc/ghc/doc/user-settings.md

 userPackage :: Package
 userPackage = library "user-package"
 ```
-Note, you will also need to add `userPackage` to a specific build stage by modifying
+You will also need to add `userPackage` to a specific build stage by modifying
 `userPackages` as otherwise it will not be built.

 You can choose which integer library to use when builing GHC by setting